What are Android App Links?

 Android App Links vs. URI Schemes

-Android App Links are Google's answer for iOS Universal links, and similarly work only for advanced Android versions, Marshmallow (Android 6.0) and above.
-In Android it means only about half of the users can activate app links, while all users, including the users from earlier Android versions can be deep linked using URI schemes.
+Android App Links are Google's answer to iOS Universal links, and similarly work only for advanced Android versions, Marshmallow (Android 6.0) and above.
+In Android, it means that only about half of the users can activate app links.
+All users, regardless of their Android version, can be deep linked using URI schemes.

-Android app owners should therefore use both methods to cover 100% of their users.
+Android app owners should use both methods to cover 100% of their users.

 Benefits of Android App Links vs. URI Schemes

-App links solve a major security issue the URI schemes method has.
+App links solve a major security issue that URI scheme method has.
 Fraudsters apps can define the same URI scheme that real apps use.
 When users click on the real app's scheme links they need to select which app to open.
-If they open the fraudster app by mistake, they are in risk of revealing important login details etc.
+If they open the fraudster app by mistake, they are at risk of revealing important login details, etc.

-App links ensures domain uniqueness, meaning only the original app could be launched when users click on its deep links.
+App links ensure domain uniqueness, meaning only the original app could be launched when users click on its deep links.

 Better User experience

-When a user clicks on a scheme link, an internal browser is launched, which then identifies the scheme URI, and only afterwards deep links the user into the app.
+When a user clicks on a URI scheme link an internal browser is launched which identifies the scheme URI, and only afterward deep links the user into the app.

-With app links the app is directly launched without the browser's help, which leads to a faster and smoother user experience.
+With app links, the app is directly launched without the browser's help, which leads to faster and smoother user experience.